-The site did provide it’s set of unique challenges.
-There was 82 ft of elevation change from front to back, there were many huge specimen trees, 60 ft to 80 ft tall and 3 ft to 4 ft wide.
-And there could be no allowance for any security breaches on the property fence anywhere.
+The site did provide its set of unique challenges.
+There was 82 foot of elevation change from front to back; there were many huge specimen trees, 60 feet to 80 feet tall and 3 feet to 4 feet wide.
+There could be no allowance for any security breaches on the property fence anywhere.

-Because of the topographical issue, every property fence post location had to be determined and individually have its elevation point documented.
-Then everything was designed in CAD and custom created.
-All line fence was 8ft high to deter climbing or jumping over.
-The install was challenging, maneuvering on the steep slopes, transporting fence posts and panels up and down to their correct location, working around the lush landscape with minimal disturbance and compaction, utilizing equipment with as low as 6 psi foot print.
+Because of the topographical issue, every property fence post location had to be determined and have its elevation point documented.
+Everything was designed in CAD and custom created.
+All line fence were 8 feet high to deter climbing or jumping over.
+The install was challenging, maneuvering on the steep slopes, transporting fence posts and panels up and down to their correct location, working around the lush landscape with minimal disturbance and compaction, and utilizing equipment with as low as 6 psi footprint.

-The entire property was enclosed with this stately metal fence.
-Custom driveway gates were created, underground gate openers installed for access control.
+The entire property was enclosed with this stately metal security fence.
+Custom driveway gates were created and underground gate openers were installed for access control.

-The security company was happy with the caliber of fence as it made their job easier of providing physical, executive and property security.
-The landscape architect, building architect, builder and homeowner were thrilled, the whole thing came together and was cohesive with their design sensitivities, creating the effect of a Philadelphia Mainline Estate that would have been created 100 years ago.
-With many stops and starts, working around others on site trades, the entire Wrought fence project took about 3 years to complete.
+The security company was happy with the caliber of fence as it made their job of providing physical, executive, and property security, easier.
+The landscape architect, building architect, builder, and homeowner were thrilled, as the whole thing came together and was cohesive with their design sensitivities, creating the effect of a Philadelphia Mainline Estate that would have been created 100 years ago.
+With many stops and starts, working around others on site trades, the entire wrought iron fence gate project took about three years to complete.